<< Back

 Twin Peaks

-Okay to be honest as I'm writing this it's October and this is such an October pick but I digress... watching with Cora right now we are COOKING through season 2!
-I ♡ Maddy Ferguson
+Okay to be real as I'm writing this it's October and this is such an October pick but I digress... watching with Cora right now we are COOKING through season 2!
+I ♡ Maddy Ferguson.
+It's true what they say about the middle bit of season 2 being a little hard to get through but imo it's still Twin Peaks.
+It still has that quirky and absurd vibe and I am still entertained!
+Except by the Marsh storyline but we all know this.

 Sex and The City

-Finally finished Sex and The City after maybe two years of being not great at watching TV ??
+Finally finished Sex and The City after maybe two years of on and off watching ??
 My most reliable cooking companion... nothing will ever reach the high of season 3 and 4 to me but I truly loved all of it.
 I am a Carrie apologist!
 She might be annoying but she is free!!!
 Big can chew rocks though like actually I stand by that.

 Notting Hill

 Watched on my birthday with sweetest Sara and Clara and S3yd :DDDD Such a good rom com.
 The ones where you really have to suspend your disbelief are the best.
 And disbelief was suspent... not even just because of the situation but because the act three comeback was just ridiculous to me.... sigh.
 I do love Hugh Grant SO much.
-Though I think he's hotter when he's being evil a la Bridget Jones' Diary, sue me.
+Though I do think he's hotter when he's being evil a la Bridget Jones' Diary.

 Girls